 To reduce billing and insurance complexity:

-- Implement robotic process automation to hand off repeatable tasks
+- Implement robotic process automation to hand off repeatable tasks.

-- Use a system with a claims scrubber
+- Use a system with a claims scrubber to catch errors before submission.

 4. eRx rate